 Introduction to Contact Simulation.
-We introduce the idea of time stepping a simulation.
-The update loop can contain a time integrator, a numerical solver to compute implicit forces or constraints, and a collision detection routine.
-We present the ordinary differential equations (ODE) that govern the Newton dynamics of a simulation.
-Stepping in time an ODE is done using an integrator and we introduce the semi-implicit and implicit Euler methods with a focus on stability.
-A Lagrangian perspective permits us to easily add kinematic or geometric constraints through Lagrange multipliers.
-We demonstrate that in this framework, non-interpenetration is realized as a unilateral constraint, which is imposed by defining a gap function between bodies.
-Imposing such constraints requires impulsive forces that vanish when contact breaks, and we explain how this naturally leads to the complementarity conditions.
-Due to discretization, errors in the constraints can accumulate resulting in penetration artefacts.
-This is especially true for acceleration or velocity formulations.
-A standard remedy is to use stabilization, such as Baumgarte.
+We introduce the idea of time stepping a simulation and present the ordinary differential equations (ODE) that govern the Newton dynamics of a simulation.
+Stepping in time an ODE is solved using an integrator and for this we introduce the semi-implicit and implicit Euler methods.
+Kinematic and geometric constraints are added using the method of Lagrange multipliers, and in this framework a unilateral constraint for non-interpenetration is realized by defining a gap function between bodies.
+We explain how the complementarity conditions generate constraint impulses that vanish when contact breaks.
+The concept of maximal dissipation is also introduced and used to derive a model of friction.
+Non-linear and linearized versions of Coulomb friction are presented.
+Finally, constraint stabilization is presented as a remedy for constraint errors.